PaperMC/docs/docs/paper/admin/reference/world-configuration.md

 #### allow-spider-world-border-climbing

 - **default**: `true`
-- **description:** Whether spiders should be able to climb on the world border, as if it is a regular wall.
+- **description:** Whether spiders should be able to climb on the world border, as if it were a regular wall.

 #### door-breaking-difficulty